aditya-167/Realtime-Earthquake-forecasting/README.md

 **Note** : only for project walkthrough purpose cleaned data is stored in database but for realtime analysis, in `Webapp/main.py` flask app, we extract data on the go without storing.
 This make sures we get realtime data any day when web app is requested by any user.

-### Model implementation
+### Model implementation and methodology

-As for the model selection, I have tried with Boosting algorithms for classification problem.
+After preprocessing with removing null values, and feature engineering as discussed above, I performed Boosting algorithms for classification problem.

 1. Adaboost classifier with estimator as DecisionTreeClassifier